Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: Abstract

 \section{Abstract}

 Let $N$ be a manifold of dimension $m$ with a flat vector bundle given by a representation $\rho:\pi_1(N) \ra \GL(n, \bR)$ where $\pi_1(N)$ is finitely generated.
 The holonomy group $\rho$ is a \emph{$k$-partially hyperbolic holonomy representation} if the flat bundle pulled back over the unit tangent bundle of a sufficiently large compact submanifold of $N$ splits into expanding, neutral, and contracting subbundles along the geodesic flow, where the expanding and contracting subbundles are $k$-dimensional with $k < n/2$.
-Suppose that each element of $\rho(\pi_1(N))$ has an eigenvalue of norm $1$, or, alternatively, each element of it has a singular value that is uniformly bounded above and below.
-We show that $\rho$ is a $P$-Anosov representation for a parabolic subgroup $P$ of $\GL(n, \bR)$ if and only if $\rho$ is a partially hyperbolic representation.
-We are going to primarily employ representation theory techniques.
-As an application, we will show this holds when $N$ is a complete affine $n$-manifold and $\rho$ is a linear part of the holonomy representation.
+Suppose that each element of $\rho(\pi_1(N))$ has an eigenvalue of norm $1$, or, alternatively, \red{$\rho$ has some singular values of subexponential growth in terms of word length. } We show that $\rho$ is a $P$-Anosov representation for a parabolic subgroup $P$ of $\GL(n, \bR)$ if and only if $\rho$ is a partially hyperbolic representation.
+We will primarily employ techniques from representation theory.
+As an application, we will show that the equivalence holds when $N$ is a complete affine $n$-manifold and $\rho$ is a linear part of the holonomy representation.
 This had never been done over the full general linear group.